OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 1.2 General process controls

-* SECEDUCATE.
+* SECEDUCATE (management).
 Educate data scientists and development teams on AI threats awareness - including the model attacks.
 Attaining a *security mindset* is essential for all engineers, including data scientists.

   Links to standards:
   * 27002 Control 6.3 Awareness training.
 Gap: good coverage, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls

-* DISCRETE.
+* DISCRETE (management, development-time and runtime).
 Minimize access to technical details that can help attackers.

   Purpose: reduce information available to attackers that can help them select and tailor their attack, thereby reducing the probabily of a succesful attack.